ASSISTANT TRAINERS SHARING KNOWLEDGE (ASK)

 4) To develop a curriculum, a European model for organising an assistant trainer training

-5) To share good practise and to help to develop similar systems in other countries.
-Create a publication about best practises for a youth circus about the supporting assistant trainers.
+5) To share good practice and to help to develop similar systems in other countries.
+Create a publication about best practices for a youth circus about the supporting assistant trainers.

 6) Youth participation, give new roles for the amateurs: Assistant trainers education can be an important step to include young people at an age, where they tend to leave the groups.
 To avoid the adolescent drop out.
 It can also allow young people to take a step towards a circus profession and thus test if it is what they like to do.
 Create a bridge between a hobby and a profession.

 7) Employment: Being a certificated assistant trainer can help in finding and creating jobs.
 This is the experience from the last couple of years in Germany where an assistant trainer program has been developed.
 Some of the young trainers are now professional circus teachers.
 Others could put it to their portfolio and were more successful in finding jobs.